tynooo/cdklocust/README.md

  - Whether Locust is distributed or standalone
  - The target url

+cdklocust/cdklocustinfra_stack.py defines the VPC, and can be used to define other resources that exist outside the Locust services.

-cdklocust/cdklocust_stack.py defines the VPC and ECS cluster.
+cdklocust/cdklocust_stack.py defines the ECS cluster and invokes the locust_container construct to build the services themselves..

 cdklocust/locust_container (yes, I could have named that better) is a CDK construct class that defines the task and service properties to run Locust in ECS